 - supporting academic detailing, the sharing of information about best practices with all members of a care team.

-The grant partners also work with the larger Washington State Choosing Wisely Task Force—which includes medical leaders from 22 large and small health care organizations in the state—to engage consumers, purchasers, payers and other stakeholders in the effort to reduce unnecessary care.
-The Alliance coordinates consumer communication materials across these organizations, while WSMA works with its physician members to enhance their ability to have effective conversations with their patients about appropriate care.
+The grant partners also worked with the larger Washington State Choosing Wisely Task Force—which includes medical leaders from 22 large and small health care organizations in the state—to engage consumers, purchasers, payers and other stakeholders in the effort to reduce unnecessary care.
+The Alliance coordinated consumer communication materials across these organizations, while WSMA worked with its physician members to enhance their ability to have effective conversations with their patients about appropriate care.

 - Teresa Litton, former Program Manager at the Alliance, on the organization’s plans to advance the campaign.

 Group Health Cooperative has a long history of working on principles dear to Choosing Wisely, including using clinical evidence to improve how they deliver care.
 Group Health has invested heavily in the concept of “shared decision-making,” which emphasizes working with patients to understand their values and preferences to ensure they receive the care that they need—and want.
 As a result, demonstrating empathy is at the core of Group Health’s strategy; an insight the organization relays via physician communication training.

 “When we look at data about the variation in use of services, we always find someone who’s figured it out,” said Matt Handley, MD, Medical Director for Quality, Group Health Cooperative.
 “When we collect this data on physicians’ own practice patterns, physicians are always surprised by their practice patterns.
 This provides the evidence for physicians to explore what works well for them in an open and trusting environment that fosters learning and growth.
 No matter how smart or talented we are, if we’re doing it alone, we’ll never be as successful as if we’re doing it together.”